• Nutrition

 Best Exercise Bike Overall: NordicTrack Commercial S22i Studio Cycle

-NordicTrack Commercial S22i Studio CycleThe NordicTrack Commercial S22i Studio Cycle is an indoor cycling bike ideal for those who want to feel the real thing.
+The NordicTrack Commercial S22i Studio Cycle is an indoor exercise bike ideal for those who want to feel the real thing.
 The bike’s flex frame simulates the movement and feel of an outdoor cycle, giving the rider a natural and comfortable feel.

-The bike comes with NordicTrack’s unique iFit, an interactive personal training experience.
-The iFit trainers host live workouts, from studios and scenic locales around the world.
-The Automatic Trainer Control lets your iFit trainer adjust your resistance, incline, and decline in real-time so you can get the maximum out of your workout.
-Additionally, riders can access other types of workouts like strength training, using the included set of 3-pound dumbbells.
+This exercise bike comes with NordicTrack’s unique iFit, an interactive personal training experience.
+The iFit trainers host live workouts from studios and scenic locales worldwide.
+The Automatic Trainer Control lets your iFit trainer adjust your resistance, incline, and decline in real time so you can get the maximum out of your workout.

-The S22i Studio Cycle includes one year iFit Family Membership, a 10-year frame warranty, a 2-year parts warranty, and a 1-year labor warranty.
+The S22i Studio Cycle includes one-year iFit Family Membership, a 10-year frame warranty, a 2-year parts warranty, and a 1-year labor warranty.
 Buyers can shop online and enjoy a 30-day return policy.

 Most Affordable Exercise Bike: Schwinn 170 Upright Bike

-Schwinn 170 Upright BikeThe Schwinn 170 Upright Bike mixes intuitive design with affordability.
-Its straightforward design keeps your focus on your workout, without all the distractions of fancy, over-the-top features.
+The Schwinn 170 Upright Exercise Bike mixes intuitive design with affordability.
+Its straightforward design keeps your focus on your workout without all the distractions of fancy, over-the-top features.

-It also comes with a variety of options for a dynamic workout.
-A total of 25 computer-controlled resistance levels and 29 programs are displayed via the DualTrack two blue backlit LCD display screen.
+This exercise bike comes with a variety of options for a dynamic workout.
+A total of 25 computer-controlled resistance levels and 29 programs are displayed via the DualTrack two-blue backlit LCD screen.
 Riders can keep track of time, distance, and calorie goals via Bluetooth and connect to popular apps like MyFitnessPal and Apple Health.
-For a more global experience, the Explore the World features lets riders choose different courses taking them through scenic areas of the world.

 Shop Schwinn bikes online or at a retail location near you.
 Schwinn fitness equipment includes a 10-year frame, two-year parts, and a one-year electronics warranty.